WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * the **root NODE** can only be **controlled by master accounts and Service Control Policies**.
 If such controls are in place ,they apply to all OUs under the root and all member accounts under given OUs

+- when using **consolidated billing** you can get **volume discounts**.
+For some **services like S3, EC2**, the more you use them (the volume of data you hold), the less you pay.
+This is ideal scenario for consolidated billing since all the usage adds up from your other accounts.

 ### AWS Ops Work

 ### WAF (Web Application Firewall)